leakless21/trafficmonitor/docs/ARCHITECTURE.md

 - `log_every_n_frames` (int): Frequency for logging frame processing status.
 - `process_every_n_frame` (int): Specifies how many frames to skip (e.g., `1` for no skipping, `2` to process every other frame).
 Default is 1.

-### VehicleTracker Component
+### VehicleTrackingService Component

-**Purpose:** The `VehicleTracker` component is responsible for managing vehicle tracking logic using the BoxMOT library.
-It initializes the tracker and processes raw detections from the `VehicleDetector` into tracked objects.
+**Purpose:** The `VehicleTrackingService` component is responsible for managing vehicle tracking logic using the BoxMOT library.
+It initializes the tracker and processes raw detections from the `VehicleDetectionService` into tracked objects.

 **Area of Responsibility:**